-- Retain: President & CEO transmittal letter, including disclaimer - Retain: Combining Statement of Activity and Combining Statement of Financial Position for Business Units and the Self Insurance Units, with interfund eliminations - Retain: Business Divisions Combining Statement of Activity and Combining Statement of Financial Position, with interfund eliminations - Retain and Modify: Financial highlight for each Business Unit be presented in focus point format, instead of full narrative. - Modify: Financial Statements for each Business Unit being presented should include: - Statement of Activity (Revenue and Expense) with Supporting Schedule of Contract, Sales Tax and Grant Revenue, as applicable; - Statement of Financial Position (Balance Sheet); - Statement of Cash Flow. - Remove: Financial Statements for each Business Unit deemed excessive or redundant include: - Schedule of Wages and Benefits - Schedule of Cash Receipts and Disbursements - Schedule of Aged Receivables - o Capital Expenditures for Active Projects - Retain and Modify: Performance Indicators for each Business Unit be limited to only critical/key indicators.
+- Retain: President & CEO transmittal letter, including disclaimer - Retain: Combining Statement of Activity and Combining Statement of Financial Position for Business Units and the Self Insurance Units, with interfund eliminations - Retain: Business Divisions Combining Statement of Activity and Combining Statement of Financial Position, with interfund eliminations - Retain and Modify: Financial highlight for each Business Unit be presented in focus point format, instead of full narrative. - Modify: Financial Statements for each Business Unit being presented should include: - Statement of Activity (Revenue and Expense) with Supporting Schedule of Contract, Sales Tax and Grant Revenue, as applicable; - o Statement of Financial Position (Balance Sheet); - Statement of Cash Flow. - Remove: Financial Statements for each Business Unit deemed excessive or redundant include: - Schedule of Wages and Benefits - Schedule of Cash Receipts and Disbursements - Schedule of Aged Receivables - o Capital Expenditures for Active Projects - Retain and Modify: Performance Indicators for each Business Unit be limited to only critical/key indicators.
 The critical/key indicators will be presented as a one page dashboard in conjunction with the Financial Statements.
 A separate KPI book will no longer be published, but the data will be maintained.
 The peer transit group comparisons using National Transit Database statistics will be published annually under separate cover.

-• Remove and Modify: Financial Statements presentation for the three (3) Self-Insurance Units will be in a combined format with all units on a single page, with interfund eliminations.
+- Remove and Modify: Financial Statements presentation for the three (3) Self-Insurance Units will be in a combined format with all units on a single page, with interfund eliminations.
 Individual unit Financial Statements would be removed.
-The combined presentation of Financial Highlights and Financial Statements is recommended due to claims expense being the primary influence on financial performance.
+The combined presentation of Financial Highlights and Financial Statements is recommended due to claims expense being the primary influence on financial performance. - Modify: Include cross reference key from financial and key performance indicator highlights to financial statements and key performance indicator document.